 It’s likely that with some lube and communication, sex will become less painful.
 However, there are a variety of medical conditions that can cause painful sex.
 If you have any of these extra symptoms, or sex is still painful, talk to your health care provider.
 Remember: all of these are treatable.
 There is no reason you have to live with painful sex.

 - Yeast infections: These are quite common and can be treated with antifungal creams or a prescription pill.
 If your vagina feels itchy or sore and you have clumpy, white discharge that looks like cottage cheese, you might have a yeast infection.

 - Vulvodynia: pain or burning of your vulva (or the external genitalia), often caused by hormone imbalances

 - Vaginismus: Intense pain caused by spasms of your vaginal muscles.
-These spasms usually happen when anything is inserted into the vagina—whether it’s a penis, a tampon, fingers or a toy.
+These spasms usually happen when you insert something into the vagina—whether it’s a penis, a tampon, fingers or a toy.
 It doesn’t sound like this is what you’re experiencing, since you say your pain “isn’t horrible.”